 Upon correct identification of the target sector (by interpreting the ID field), the data is shifted to the Sequencer where crosscheck and ECC bytes are generated and appended.
 The DCIIA Sequencer then converts the bytes of data to a serial bit stream.
-The DCIIA ENDEC encodes the data in the RLL 1,7 format, generates a preamble field, inserts address marks, and transmits the data to the Read/Write ASIC where the data is then transmitted to the PreAmplifier and Write Driver IC via the write data line.
+The DCIIA ENDEC encodes the data in the RLL 1,7 format, generates a preamble field, inserts address marks, and transmits the data to the PreAmplifier and Write Driver IC via the write data line.

-The DCIIA Sequencer switches the PreAmplifier and Write Driver IC to write mode and the μ Controller selects a head.
+The DCIIA Sequencer switches the PreAmplifier and Write Driver IC to write mode and the μController selects a head.
 Once the PreAmplifier and Write Driver IC receives a write gate signal, it transmits current reversals to the head, thereby writing magnetic transitions on the disk.